Cloning a Virtual Machine DB System

 Specify the network information:

 - Virtual cloud network: The VCN in which to create the DB system.
 Click Change Compartment to select a VCN in a different compartment.
-Note that the clone can use a different VCN and subnet from the source DB system.
+The clone can use a different VCN and subnet from the source DB system.

-Client Subnet: The subnet to which the DB system should attach.
+Client Subnet: The subnet to which the DB system attaches.
 For 1- and 2-node RAC DB systems: Do not use a subnet that overlaps with 192.168.16.16/28, which is used by the Oracle Clusterware private interconnect on the database instance.
-Specifying an overlapping subnet will cause the private interconnect to malfunction.
+Specifying an overlapping subnet causes the private interconnect to malfunction.

 Click Change Compartment to select a subnet in a different compartment.